Type physicalism: Qualia

 Another frequent objection is that type identity theories fail to account for phenomenal mental states (or qualia), such as having a pain, feeling sad, experiencing nausea.
 (Qualia are merely the subjective qualities of conscious experience.
 An example is the way the pain of jarring one's elbow feels to the individual.)
-Arguments can be found in Saul Kripke (1972) and David Chalmers (1996), for example, according to which the identity theorist cannot identify phenomenal mental states with brain states (or any other physical state for that matter) because one has a sort of direct awareness of the nature of such qualitative mental states, and their nature is qualitative in a way that brain states are not.
-A famous formulation of the qualia objection comes from Frank Jackson (1982) in the form of the Mary's room thought experiment.
+Arguments can be found in Saul Kripke and David Chalmers, for example, according to which the identity theorist cannot identify phenomenal mental states with brain states (or any other physical state for that matter) because one has a sort of direct awareness of the nature of such qualitative mental states, and their nature is qualitative in a way that brain states are not.
+A famous formulation of the qualia objection comes from Frank Jackson in the form of the Mary's room thought experiment.
 Let us suppose, Jackson suggests, that a particularly brilliant super-scientist named Mary has been locked away in a completely black-and-white room her entire life.
 Over the years in her colour-deprived world she has studied (via black-and-white books and television) the sciences of neurophysiology, vision and electromagnetics to their fullest extent; eventually Mary learns all the physical facts there are to know about experiencing colour.
 When Mary is released from her room and experiences colour for the first time, does she learn something new?
 If we answer "yes" (as Jackson suggests we do) to this question, then we have supposedly denied the truth of type physicalism, for if Mary has exhausted all the physical facts about experiencing colour prior to her release, then her subsequently acquiring some new piece of information about colour upon experiencing its quale reveals that there must be something about the experience of colour which is not captured by the physicalist picture.
-(See Mary's room page for full discussion).

 The type identity theorist, such as Smart, attempts to explain away such phenomena by insisting that the experiential properties of mental events are topic-neutral.
 The concept of topic-neutral terms and expressions goes back to Gilbert Ryle, who identified such topic-neutral terms as "if", "or", "not", "because" and "and."
 If one were to hear these terms alone in the course of a conversation, it would be impossible to tell whether the topic under discussion concerned geology, physics, history, gardening, or selling pizza.
 For the identity theorist, sense-data and qualia are not real things in the brain (or the physical world in general) but are more like "the average electrician."
 The average electrician can be further analyzed and explained in terms of real electricians but is not itself a real electrician.